 A hemangioma of the skin is an abnormal buildup of blood vessels on or under the surface of the skin.
 A hemangioma of the skin may look like a red wine- or strawberry-colored birthmark and may protrude from the skin.
-Hemangiomas of the skin appear most frequently on the face and neck and behind the ears.
+Hemangiomas of the skin appear most frequently on the face, neck, and behind the ears.

-Growths in the outermost layers of skin are called capillary hemangiomas, while those deeper in the skin are called cavernous hemangiomas.
-Capillary hemangiomas are often left untreated, but cavernous growths should be treated if they interfere with eyesight or breathing or are very unsightly.
+Growths in the outermost layers of skin are capillary hemangiomas.
+Those deeper in the skin are cavernous hemangiomas.
+Capillary hemangiomas are often left untreated, but cavernous growths should receive treatment if they interfere with eyesight or breathing.

 Hemangiomas of the skin generally develop during infancy.
 They can affect both boys and girls.